NattapolDedruktip/SQL_project_job_analysis/README.md

 # Introduction

-If you interesting in Business analyst job you might curios what skills to focus to get that job right ?
-This project explores top-paying business analyst jobs , in-demand skills for business analyst and where high demand meets high salary in business analyst job.
+If you're interested in a Business Analyst role, you might be curious about which skills to focus on to land the job, right?
+This project explores top-paying Business Analyst positions, the most in-demand skills for the role, and where high demand intersects with high salaries in the Business Analyst field.

 SQL queries here : [project_sql folder](/project_sql/)

 # Background

-The data that use in this project in the data in 2023.
-It contain about job posting many job in It industry like data analyst,business analyst data engineer , etc...
+The data used in this project is from 2023.
+It includes job postings across various roles in the IT industry, such as Data Analyst, Business Analyst, Data Engineer, and more.

-the data I use in this project i got it from youtube chanel [LukeBarousse](https://www.youtube.com/@LukeBarousse)
+The data was sourced from the YouTube channel [LukeBarousse](https://www.youtube.com/@LukeBarousse)

 [raw data ](https://drive.google.com/drive/folders/1moeWYoUtUklJO6NJdWo9OV8zWjRn0rjN)